LunaY0Yuki/cs124/design.md

-## Task 2: Add New Item to Not-empty List
+## Task 2: Add New Item to Non-empty List
 ### Design Ideas / Decisions
-The idea for this task is very similar to what we came up with in Task 1.
+The idea for this task is very similar to what we came up with in adding new items to an empty list.
 The user could begin adding an item by clicking the add button which appears under all the existing items, in this case.
 Then, a blinking cursor would appear by the new checkbox to indicate that the user can begin typing the new item, along with a keyboard rising from the bottom of the screen.
 Tapping out of the item text area would take the cursor and keyboard away.

 ### Final Design
 ![Task 2 - Sketch of Final Design Decision!](/design_files/task2a.png)
-![Task 2 - Final Design Flow Chart!](/design_files/task2-final.jpg "Final Design Flow Chart for Task 2") The final design for this task ended up being what we discussed in the Design Ideas / Decisions of this task, which is similar to that of Task 1.
+![Task 2 - Final Design Flow Chart!](/design_files/task2-final.jpg "Final Design Flow Chart for Task 2") The final design for this task ended up being what we discussed in the Design Ideas / Decisions of this task, which is similar to the design of adding a new item to an empty list.

 ## Task 3: Mark an Item as Completed